 Directions about how to register on-line can be found on the “Online Resources” on the Advisement Website.

 6. Can off-season athletes register online?

-All athletes register in the Office of the Registrar regardless of season.
-Student athletes must obtain the signature of their advisor in addition to the Director of Academic Advisement to ensure they stay “on track” for graduation and minimize class/game conflicts
+All athletes registered in the Office of the Registrar regardless of the season.
+Student-athletes must obtain the signature of their advisor in addition to the Director of Academic Advisement to ensure they stay “on track” for graduation and minimize class/game conflicts